 Investigations.
 Investigate all allegations of fraud, waste, abuse, mismanagement, employee misconduct or any apparent or suspected violation of law or official regulations.
-Although the number of investigative reviews to be conducted cannot be predicted with confidence, in recent years the annual rate of new cases opened is two to three.
+Although the number of investigative reviews to be conducted cannot be predicted with confidence, in recent years, the annual rate of new cases opened is two to three.
 (Issue 3.3)

 Grantee Audits.
 Conduct audits and other reviews to: 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA grants.
-Grantee audits will also be impacted the review and reporting requirements of the American Recovery and Reinvestment Act of 2009 (ARRA).
-However, we anticipate the number is expected to decrease over the number in FY 2012.
 The number of on-site audits to be conducted will depend on the availability of auditors and travel funds.
 (Issue 1.2)

 Evaluations.
 Conduct evaluations of grantees to determine the adequacy of financial management systems and ensure that recordkeeping complies with the requirements established by OMB and NEA's General Terms and Conditions.
 Evaluations will be limited to reviewing the records of one to two grants.
 The availability of auditors, travel funds and the work requirements for ARRA will dictate the number of evaluations.
-Anticipate more than 13 evaluations this year.
+Anticipate more than 15 evaluations this year.
 (Issue 1.2)

 ARRA Reviews.
 Conduct evaluations and audits to (1) determine whether ARRA recipients are in compliance with NEA and ARRA guidelines, and (2) compare grantees' reported versus projected data concerning numbers, types, and locations of jobs preserved with NEA's ARRA grants.
 The availability of auditors, travel funds and ARRA review and reporting requirements will dictate the number of evaluations and audits.
+(Issue 1.2)